 When Can I Go Hiking at Lake O’Hara?

-As it is weather dependant, the dates will change year-to-year, but the main hiking season in Lake O’Hara area runs July through late-September.
+As it is weather dependent, the dates will change year-to-year, but the main hiking season in Lake O’Hara area runs July through late-September.

 Dan Brewer, a life-long Alberta resident, calls Canmore home along with his wife and two kids.
 He is the co-owner of Travel Banff Canada, where he gets to share his passion for the Canadian Rocky Mountains.
 Dan, along with his family, love being outdoors doing one of the many activities they enjoy in the mountains: hiking, mountain biking, paddleboarding, skiing, snowshoeing and cross-country skiing.